 Stereotactic radiosurgery is performed at some medical centers.

-A patient's outlook depends on several factors, including:
+Outlook depends on several factors, including:

 - Whether the tumor can be completely removed

 Most of the problems with hormones and vision do not improve with treatment.
-Sometimes the treatment may even make them worse.
+Sometimes, the treatment may even make them worse.

-A large percentage of patients have long-term hormone, vision, and nervous system problems after craniopharyngioma is treated.
+There may be long-term hormone, vision, and nervous system problems after craniopharyngioma is treated.